mainkoon81/Study-Python-DataWrangling/README.md

 ```

 ## > Cleaning for [Quality]
-### 1. Cleaning for missing data
+### 1. Fixing values_01
  - a. in 'treatments' dataset: **"Missing records (280 instead of 350)."** Let's say the missing treatments records are stored in a df named 'treatments_cut'.
 Of course it has the same fileds.
-   - => Import the cut treatments into a DataFrame and concatenate it with the original treatments DataFrame.
+   - => Import the cut_treatments into a DataFrame and concatenate it with the original treatments DataFrame.
 ```
 treatments_clean = pd.concat([treatments_clean, treatments_cut], ignore_index=True)
 ```